Stoke Minster CE Primary Academy

 As stated in our Complaints Policy, if you are concerned about anything to do with the education/support that we are providing for your child at school, you should in the first instance, discuss the matter with your child's class teacher.
 Most matters of concern can be dealt with in this way.
 All teachers work very hard to ensure that each child is happy at school, and are making good progress; they always want to know if there is a problem, so that they can take action before the problem seriously affects the child's progress.

-If you feel that a situation has not been resolved through contact with the class teacher, or that your concern is of a sufficiently serious nature, you should make an appointment to discuss it with the Headteacher.
-The Headteacher considers any such complaint very seriously and investigates each case thoroughly.
+If you feel that a situation has not been resolved through contact with the class teacher, or that your concern is of a sufficiently serious nature, you should make an appointment to discuss it with the Principle.
+The Principle considers any such complaint very seriously and investigates each case thoroughly.
 Most complaints are normally resolved at this stage.

 Only if an informal complaint fails to resolve the matter should a formal complaint be made to the Governing Body.
 This complaint must be made in writing, stating the nature of the complaint and how the school has handled it so far.
 You should send this written complaint to the Chair of Governors.